Undivided Attention: Are Intermediate Layers Necessary for BERT?: Results

 \subsection{Pre-Training}

-All variants were pre-trained on the English Wikipedia and BookCorpus \cite{zhu2015aligning} data sets.
+All variants were pre-trained from scratch on the English Wikipedia and BookCorpus (\cite{zhu2015aligning}) data sets.
 Similar to \cite{devlin2018bert}, we follow a two-phase pre-training approach.
 For the first 90\% of iterations, the model is trained with a sequence length of 128 and the remaining 10\% is trained with a sequence length of 512.
+To avoid having to search for optimal training hyper-parameters, we chose to use the same values for all variants.
 An initial learning rate of $10^{-4}$ was used for all variants including a linear warm-up schedule for the first 1\% of training.